sthagen/puristaa/README.md

 # python-prefix_compression
 Why not explicitly be weak on naming?

+Caveat emptor: Currently refactoring into package and adding tests.
+Naming may change ...

 # what does it accomplish or support?

 Provide a memory neutral and fast implementation that is clear to understand and works for the use case of extracting a common prefix of a sequence of strings and yielding that prefix and a generator for the compressed strings of the original sequence.